view7677/java-interview-questions/pages/Java_Collection.md

 HashSet.
 It has methods like pollFirst(), pollLast(), first(), last(), ceiling(), lower() etc.
 7. **Element Comparison**: A HashSet uses equals() method for comparison.
-A TreeSet uses compareTo() method forcomparison to maintain ordering of elements.161.
-In Java, how will you decide when to use a List, Set or a Map collection?
+A TreeSet uses compareTo() method forcomparison to maintain ordering of elements.
+### 161. In Java, how will you decide when to use a List, Set or a Map collection?
 1.
 2.
-If we want a Collection that does not store duplicate values, then we use a Set based collection.
+1. If we want a Collection that does not store duplicate values, then we use a Set based collection.
-If we want to frequently access elements operations based on an index value then we use a List based collection.
-E.g.
+2. If we want to frequently access elements operations based on an index value then we use a List based collection.
+E.g. ArrayList
-ArrayList
 3. If we want to maintain the insertion order of elements in a collection then we use a List based collection.
 4. For fast search operation based on a key, value pair, we